torchbox/careers/docs/Styling.md

 The classes `.themeLight`, `.themeIndigo` and `.themeDark` can be used to specify your theming.
 Make sure that a parent container has one of these classes assigned to it in their `className` function, otherwise the theme won't display.

-_:global escapes CSS module's automatic class renaming system, :local returns us to the scope of the component, & adds the current working class to our definition._
+_:global escapes CSS module's automatic class renaming system, then :local returns us to the scope of the component, & adds the current working class to our definition._